 It looked really well renovated and while sitting in the winter garden there was no draft, a big problem at the last place I reviewed.

-On both ends the window front was decorated with herbs and edible plant boxes which added a nice touch.
+The decoration on both ends the window front was herbs and edible plant boxes which added a nice touch.
 The effect was a bit ruined though because some plants looked as if they needed more attention.

 This and the irritating toilets (the jungle style was a bit much and my eyes needed some time to adjust to know where to go) were the only not so great features decor wise in this restaurant.
 Whoever planned it did a great job.

 The menu offered three breakfast combos, extra dishes and breakfast à la carte.
-Since we were a bigger group our table ordered all three combos, plus some extra stuff so I could take pictures of everything.
+Our table ordered all three combos, plus some extra stuff so I could take pictures of everything.
 These were the three combos:

-Let’s start with the positive: it’s really well presented except maybe the plate with all the bread.
+Let’s start with the positive: the presentation of everything was great except maybe the plate with all the bread.
 But from now it all went downhill.

 I had the first combo and both the egg and the sausages were cold.
 Urgh, that was quite disgusting for breakfast.
 The “Tzatziki” in the middle was leaking on my cheese, which was totally bland by the way.
 The duck sausage had little bone pieces inside which made me constantly check my teeth.
-Also the plate was on the small and since the sides were curved upwards there was no space to maneuver on it.
+Also the plate was small and the sides curved upwards so there was no space to maneuver on it.
 Just cutting the sausages was difficult.
-To be fair the ham was great and I liked that the egg was already seasoned.
+To be fair the ham was great and I liked the already seasoned egg.